brettz9/integrity-matters/README.md

 1. Deterministic logging order
 1. Could make optional to only update URL if that version is lower than the `package.json` range
-1. Allow updating based on lock file only (even if not locally installed)?
 1. Could use `esquery` to find `import` statements (e.g., see usage in `es-file-traverse`) though wouldn't allow updating integrity--only the version (and only Deno currently supports full URLs).